bcgov/design-research-guide/docs/index.md

 The BC Design Research Guide provides information on doing design research as a BC public servant.

 >This guide assumes that you are doing research with participants over 19 years old who are capable of making their own decisions.
-If you are looking to do research with participants that do not fit with this description, please review information on [vulnerable populations and complex research](https://bcgov.github.io/design-research-guide/ethics/) to see if formal approvals are required.
+If you are looking to do research with participants that do not fit with this description, please review information on [participants that need special attention and complex research](https://bcgov.github.io/design-research-guide/ethics/) to see if formal approvals are required.

 <!--## It's About People and their Needs